-Even if you have no pain or other symptoms, it is important to take regular dental checkups.
+Even if you have no pain or other symptoms, it is important to have regular dental check-ups.
 Dental illnesses are easier to treat if discovered before any symptoms occur.
 Oral and dental health affect your overall health.

-If you have a municipality of residence (kotikunta) in Finland, you are entitled to use public dental care services.
+If you have a municipality of residence in Finland, you are entitled to use public dental health services (suun terveydenhuolto).
 You can find more information on the InfoFinland web page Municipality of residence in Finland.

-In case of emergency, you can use municipal services even if you do not have a municipality of residence in Finland or a residence permit for Finland.
-The costs may be charged to you afterwards.
+In case of emergency, you can use municipal services even if you do not have a municipality of residence in Finland or a residence permit.
+The medical costs can be collected from you afterwards.

 In the evenings and at weekends, emergency care is centralised at larger units.
-If you live in a small community, you may have to travel to the nearest town for emergency care.
+If you live in a small locality, you may have to travel to the nearest town for emergency care.

-Private dental care is more expensive than public care.
+Private oral health care is more expensive than public oral health care.
 If you are covered by Finnish social security, Kela will pay a part of the fee.
 Kela will not, however, compensate dental care that is purely cosmetic in nature.
 More information is available on the Kela website.

 For more information about the Finnish national health insurance, go to the InfoFinland web page Finnish social security.

-The municipality regularly organises dental examinations for children.
+Children regularly have dental check-ups.
 Children under school-age are given dental examinations once every few years.
-In some cities, children are sent invitations to dental examinations by letter.
+In some municipalities, children are sent invitations to dental examinations by letter.
 If the scheduled examination time is inconvenient, call the appointment booking service to change it.
-In some cities, you need to book the examination appointment yourself.
+In some municipalities, you need to book the examination appointment yourself.

 Schoolchildren have their dental examinations during the school day at the local health centre’s dental clinic.
 Dental examinations are done during 1st, 5th and 8th grade.
 Parents should come with the child to the dental examination, at least during 1st grade.

-Dental care at health centres is free of charge for children under the age of 18.
+Public oral health care is free of charge for children and young people under the age of 18.